Work in progress

 A dialog will appear, showing a preview of how the 2D mesh will be created:

 The default values are good enough for many cases, but you can change growth and simplification according to your needs:

 Finally, push the

-Convert 2D Mesh button and your Sprite will be replaced:
+Convert 2D Mesh button and your Sprite2D will be replaced: